Mitch McConnell Tries to Have it Both Ways on Corporate Cash

 “My warning, if you will, to corporate America is to stay out of politics,” McConnell said.
 “It’s not what you’re designed for.
 And don’t be intimidated by the Left into taking up causes that put you right in the middle of America’s greatest political debates.”
 He added, “You know, Republicans drink Coca-Cola, too.
 And we fly.
 And we like baseball.”

 McConnell first hinted at this sentiment on Monday.
-Pressed by reporters in Kentucky a day later, his home state, McConnell subsequently clarified that edict excluded donations.
+Pressed by reporters a day later in his home state of Kentucky, McConnell subsequently clarified that edict excluded donations.
 “I’m not talking about political contributions,” McConnell said.

 Predictably, liberals and good-government groups screamed hypocrisy, and not without cause.
 McConnell’s message was basically that corporations should continue to cut checks but keep their mouths shut when it comes to tough policy questions.